-Please note that the application period for student dormitories closes in early February, 2025.
+Regarding the recruitment of residents for student dormitories, please note that the application deadline is scheduled for mid-August 2025 for October admissions and early February 2026 for April admissions.
 For details, please visit the website for student dormitories.

 Website for student dormitories: